aarong/feedme-spec/README.md

 communication channel is referred to in the abstract as the `Transport`.

 Minimal functionality is required of the transport.
-Once the client has established a connection to the server, the transport must enable the client and server to exchange string JSON messages of sufficient length to support the API running through it.
+Once the client has established a connection to the server via the transport, the transport must enable the two sides to exchange string JSON messages of sufficient length to support the API running through it.
 The transport must ensure that messages are received by the other side in the order that they were sent.

 Feedme APIs may support more than one transport.
 Supported transports should be documented for API clients.